Designing the perfect wrist corsage requires careful consideration of flower selection and design principles.

 Dendrobiums, Mokara, and phalaenopsis varieties bring an understated elegance to wrist corsages but can also add a dramatic pop of color if needed.

-Orchid plants are very easy to find.
+Orchid plants are easy to find.
 They are sold everywhere, from big-box retailers and grocery stores to your neighborhood flower shop.

 Ranunculus